 - Your outstanding balances on defaulted student loans

 Creditors and debt collectors can’t legally seize any Social Security benefit payments.
 The best way to maximize your back benefits and retroactive pay is applying through a Social Security attorney.
-You’re also 2x more likely to get approved for benefits the first time you apply and get your first payment faster.
+You’re also nearly 3x more likely to get SSD benefits.

 How Retroactive Pay Works for Approved SSDI Claimants

 If approved, then you may qualify for both back payments and retroactive pay.
 So what makes retroactive pay different from past-due back payments?

 Retroactive pay covers any months your disability stopped you from working before applying for benefits.
 (Remember: You only qualify for retroactive pay if your disability started at least five months before your application date.)
 What’s more, federal law limits retroactive pay to cover no more than 12 months total.
 Here’s some good news, though: If you qualify for both backpay and retroactive pay, the SSA combines those payments.
 In most cases, the SSA makes a single lump-sum deposit directly into your bank account.